plgagne/Game-Boy-Essentials/website/_articles/Metal Gear - Ghost Babel.md

 ## VR

 The VR challenges redeem the level design for me.
 Yeah, the story levels aren’t as good as they should, but those VR missions are so much fun.
-The portable nature of Game Boy even allows you to knock out a couple of them anytime you want, without having to suffer the slow loading speed of a PlayStation’s CD.
+The portable nature of Game Boy even allows you to knock out a couple of them anytime you want, without having to suffer the slow loading speed of a PlayStation’s CD drive.
 Truly a great part of the game that I wished was even longer.

 <div class="gallery">
 {% include figure.html type="gb" class="gallery" %}